 Gender neutrality is a defining characteristic of the bulk of the treatment and support services offered to women.
 Just two service providers, Gamblers Anonymous and Gordon Moody Association, offer services specifically for women.
 Gamblers Anonymous provides “women-preferred” groups, while Gordon Moody Association has an intensive treatment programme to meet the needs of women.
 While the service is free and women can self-refer, places are limited and many women are unable to travel and stay away from their home environments.
 Outside of these two organisations, British support and treatment services offer little to women that is specifically designed with their needs in mind.
 GamCare is currently into the third year of its Women’s Programme, which is training professionals and networking to raise awareness, developing practical tools to identify girls and women in need of support and also conducting an online survey of women.

-To understand how women make decisions about where to go for support and treatment, Betknowmore is launching a project that will explore how approachable, accessible and effective women find existing support and treatment services.
+To understand how women make decisions about where to go for support and treatment, Betknowmore launched a project that explored how approachable, accessible and effective women found existing support and treatment services.

-If you have any questions about the research or would like to participate in the focus groups, please get in touch with Liz Riley, our Research and Evaluation Manager, at email@example.com.
+If you have any questions about the research please get in touch with Dr. Liz Riley, our Head of Research and Development at firstname.lastname@example.org.